-There will be closed taxiways during construction that will require the existing runway and taxiway signs to be covered to prevent misdirecting pilots.
+There will be closed taxiways during construction that will require the existing runway and taxiway signs, which will not be removed, to be covered to prevent misdirecting pilots.
 These sign coverings shall be secured to prevent the material from blowing away during normal airport operations and/or weather events.

-All plans for temporary airfield signage must be approved by Airport Operations, and any temporary signage must comply with AC 150/5345-44K, AC 150/5340-18G, AC 150/5345-53D, and Engineering Brief 93.
+All plans for temporary airfield signage must be approved by Airport Operations, and any temporary signage must comply with AC 150/5345-44L, AC 150/5340-18H, AC 150/5345-53D, and Engineering Brief 93.
 Airport Operations will be responsible for forwarding the airport's approved sign plan to the FAA for approval.
 Details regarding any temporary airfield signage or lighting needed for this project are included in Appendix A of this CSPP.